fiskaltrust/rollout-doc/middleware/README.md

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/1-a-tse-per-cash-register/README.md).

 ### Hardware TSE(s) at local server for multiple cash registers

 The fiskaltrust.Middleware runs on each cash register and on the local server.
 The hardware TSE is connected to the local server (e.g. via USB).
 The server's CashBox configures the fiskaltrust.Middleware instance with an SCU.
 The SCU configured for the server accesses a hardware TSE.
 The CashBoxes of the individual cash registers are configured in such a way that their fiskaltrust.Middleware instance is equipped with only one Queue.
 The Queues used here connect to the server's SCU.
 This scenario enables a saving of TSEs.
 However, since all requests have to pass through the server's SCU, the server becomes a bottleneck.
 The TSE also becomes a bottleneck.
 If the server or the TSE fails, all cash registers are affected.
 Furthermore, this scenario can lead to [performance bottlenecks](#performance recommendation) in the hardware TSE.